ekzhang/rustpad/README.md

 Architecturally, client-side code communicates via WebSocket with a central server that stores in-memory data structures.
-This makes the editor very fast, allows us to avoid provisioning a database, and makes testing our code much easier.
-The tradeoff is that user documents are transient and lost between server restarts.
+This makes the editor very fast, allows us to avoid provisioning a database, and makes testing much easier.
+The tradeoff is that documents are transient and lost between server restarts, or after 24 hours of inactivity.

 ## Development setup